Divine Justice

 The Cryptogram portrays the Spiritual Mold which gives form to a pilgrim’s spiritual attributes necessary for its journey to God Most High: It defines the paths of righteousness through its vector properties.
 In fact, the Cryptogram affirms the primacy of faith: the scriptural mandate which stipulates that faith must precede divine service for righteousness; its vector arrows show how righteous paths begin with faith on surface-b, while the converse is true on surface-a—the apostates’ paths (cf., “Explaining the Cryptogram”, in Blog Post 7).
 Binary Laws epitomize the rules which govern the operation of Divine Justice on the Spiritual Structure.

 The Grand Law is one of the binary laws.
-It is a mathematical expression of the Spiritual Mold which correlates a pilgrim’s spiritual attributes in accordance with Righteousness.
+It is a mathematical expression of the Spiritual Mold that correlates a pilgrim’s spiritual attributes in accordance with Righteousness.
 As the attributive aspect of Divine Justice, the Grand Law reflects a pilgrim’s judgement in the acquisition of divine grace which serves to determine one’s location on the Spiritual Structure.
 In the journey of life, all are endowed with special gifts and constrained by limitations, presented with opportunities and burdened with adversities.
 These intrinsic and contingent human factors are accounted for, also, in the acquisition of divine grace essential for the pilgrimage to salvation.
 The Cosmic Law is the complementary, mathematical expression of the Spiritual Mold which incorporates these inherent and circumstantial factors in the application of Divine Justice.

 And so, the Grand Law depicts a pilgrim’s Choice or Freewill component of Divine Justice, while the Cosmic Law denotes its Chance or Allotted element.
 These binary laws though distinct are yet integral to Justice.
 The former expresses one’s measure of divine grace, whereas the latter represents the probability of acquiring that grace.
 The Grand Law is particular as it pertains to a pilgrim’s choice; but the Cosmic Law is universal as it encompasses all else, potentially.
 The one is from within, while the other is from without.
-Operating together, they constitute Absolute Justice, the Consummate Law.
+Operating together, they constitute Absolute Justice, the Consummate Law

 The Chance element, which is beyond the realm of human control, has both inherent and circumstantial factors: the inherent factor denotes those potentials one is endowed with by birth, while the circumstantial factor refers to the extraneous circumstances one encounters in life.
 The inherent factor is to the element of faith as computer hardware is to software.